$4.5BN KARRATHA UREA PROJECT AGREES EPC TERMS

 “The company is pleased to be part of job creation for the state and is privileged to be the part of the manufacturing initiative project in WA again,” said Mr Rambal.

-The facility will produce two million tons of urea per annum, estimated to generate more than $850 million per annum in export earnings for Western Australia.
+The Perdaman facility will produce more than two million tons of urea per annum, estimated to generate significant export earnings for Western Australia as well as providing security of supply for Australian farmers.

 “The coronavirus pandemic has taught us an important lesson about the food security for our